Photo credit: Thadah Wah

-DESCRIPTION: Also known as snake beans, yard long beans or Asparagus beans, long beans are a staple in many parts of Asia and can actually grow to be 3 ft long.
-They are very similar to green beans in flavor and how they can be prepared, but I find they hold up better to high heat, staying firm where green beans may go mushy.
+Also known as snake beans, yard long beans or asparagus beans, long beans are a staple in many parts of Asia and can actually grow to be 3 ft long.
+They are very similar to green beans in flavor and how they can be prepared, but they tend to hold up better to high heat, staying firm where green beans may go mushy.
 Their hardiness also means they hold up better to strong flavors and spice.
-They are delicious in soups and curries or simply on their own, in a simple stir-fry.
+They are delicious in soups and curries or simply on their own.

 STORAGE: Long beans will keep in an unsealed bag in the fridge for up to a week, if not longer.
-Be sure to keep them dry/unwashed--- they don't like being wet.
+Be sure to keep them unwashed and dry - they don't like being wet.

-NOTE: try garlic and ginger instead of onion and (if you have them) toss some chopped sweet peppers or cherry tomatoes in for color.
 Thinly slice a small onion and chop your bunch of long beans into 3 inch pieces.
 Heat oil in a skillet over high heat and add your onions.
 Cook, stirring, until lightly browned and add the long beans.
 If you have peppers or cherry tomatoes, add them in here.
 Stir-fry until beans are lightly browned a bit softened, about 5 minutes.
 Stir in a pinch of sugar and 1/8 cup water.
 Turn the heat to medium low, cover, and cook for about 5 minutes or until the beans are tender and the liquid has evaporated.
 Toss in a tablespoon of soy sauce and a generous amount of freshly ground black pepper.
 Stir and cook for another minute before serving.